RussBaz/WebFrame/README.md

 If it is a Web project, delete the Setup file and clean up the Program file.

-Add WebFrame project reference and open it in the main file.
+Add WebFrame package reference and open it in the main file.
 It will immediately import all the required stuff for the minimal setup.

-Please consider using [Paket](https://fsprojects.github.io/Paket/) if you do not mind (as it can reference GitHub projects directly)
+Please consider using [Paket](https://fsprojects.github.io/Paket/) if you do not mind (it can reference GitHub projects directly)

 Update the dependencies if required.